Banff Sunshine: Terrain

 Banff Sunshine offers terrain for all levels of skiers and boarders.
 It offers a mix of gentle tree-lined beginner slopes, wide open above tree-line intermediate and expert terrain.
 Visitors to the resort will often access one of the eight adjacent backcountry terrain such as 'Wawa Ridge' or Mount Assiniboine Provincial Park in British Columbia.
 Avalanche rescue equipment is recommended for most backcountry areas.
 Rescue equipment is a requirement for access to the freeride zones of Delirium Dive and Wild West where the entrances are via a gate that remains locked at all times unless it detects a working avalanche transceiver on each person that passes through it.
 The entrance for Wild West is located on Goats Eye Mountain while the entrance to Delirium Dive is located near the Great Divide.
 Sunshine also features a 5km ski-out which brings guests from the village to the gondola base.

 Lift system

-Banff Sunshine 10 has chairlifts, and 2 magic carpetss.
+Banff Sunshine 10 has chairlifts, and 2 magic carpets.